 NOFARS moves to Southside for July & August

 NOFARS SUMMER MEETING SCHEDULE

-Ed White High School will be closed for renovations from June 30th until the 2016-17 school year begins.
+Ed White High School is closed for renovations from June 30th until the 2016-17 school year begins.

 This means NOFARS will meet in a different location in July and August.

 Rev. Peter Copeland, KK4WAY, Pastor of Hogan Baptist Church, has graciously invited NOFARS to meet at the church on July 14th and August 11th.